 Studying or doing an internship abroad doesn’t have to be an expensive venture, but where you go can dramatically impact the cost.
 Answer the following questions before deciding on a program, and be sure to share your thoughts with your Education Abroad Advisor.

 Why go abroad?
 What do you hope to accomplish?

 In general, it’s important to be honest with yourself about whether there is another, less expensive place to accomplish your same goals.
 If your criteria are pretty rigid, you have to be the one to decide if it’s worth the price.
 Your advisor might have some great suggestions for less expensive options if you can be flexible!

 Thank you for visiting the IDEA scholarship page.
 If you have questions or concerns about funding an education abroad program, please discuss them with your Education Abroad Advisor.
 Your advisor can help you identify scholarships for which you are eligible.
-If you would like assistance with an education abroad scholarship application, such as feedback on essays, advice about letters of recommendation or certification/endorsement for a national scholarship competition (such as Gilman), please contact LeAnn Adam.
+If you would like assistance with an education abroad scholarship application, such as feedback on essays, advice about letters of recommendation or certification/endorsement for a national scholarship competition (such as Gilman or Fulbright), please contact LeAnn Adam.

 This page includes a list of some scholarships available for education abroad.
 You may browse the list below, or use our searchable database to find scholarships with your selected criteria.

 Please note that you might also be able to use regular academic scholarships toward your experience abroad.
 Use the OSU Scholarship database to see what you might qualify for!